FreedomBen/breakout71/Readme.md

 - correction : pick one past upgrade to remove and replace by something else
 - puck bounce predictions rendered with particles or lines (requires big refactor)

-The "engine" could be better

-- on mobile, add an element that feels like it can be "grabbed" and make it shine while writing "Push here to play"
-- add pointer lock when game is running (lock to play area )https://mdn.github.io/dom-examples/pointer-lock/
-- hide cursor options
-- offline mode with service worker
-- add pwe manifest
-- keyboard support
-  - start/stop with space
-  - left and right arrow for moving the puck
-  - up down for choosing menu entry
-  - space to click entry
-  - escape to close menu
-- see how to do fullscreen on ios, or at least explain to do aA/hide toolbars
-- experiment with showing the combo somewhere else, maybe top center, maybe instead of score.

-- limit GC by reusing coins and particles
-- convert captures to mp4 unsing ffmpeg wasm because reddit refuses webm files
-- few puck bounces = more choices / upgrades
-- disable zooming (for ios double tap)
-- particles when bouncing on sides / top
-- show total score on end screen (score added to total)
-- show stats on end screen compared to other runs
-- handle back bouton in menu
-- mouvement relatif du puck
-- balls should collide with each other
-- when game resumes near bottom, be unvulnerable for .5s ? , once per level
-- apply global curve / brightness to canvas when things blow, or just always to make neon effect better
-- manifest for PWA (android and apple)
-- lights shadows
-- keyboard support
-- Offline mode web for iphone
-- controller support on web/mobile
-- webgl rendering
-- enable export of gameplay capture in webview
-- endgame histograms could work as filters, when you hover a bar, all other histograms would show the stats of those runs only, without changing reference of categories

 Some extra levels wouldn't hurt